sazeda1/Css_prac/README.md

 # border-color
 CSS background - Shorthand property
 To shorten the code, it is also possible to specify all the background properties in one single property.
 This is called a shorthand property.
+# When using the shorthand property the order of the property values is:

+background-color
+background-image
+background-repeat
+background-attachment
+background-position
+It does not matter if one of the property values is missing, as long as the other ones are in this order.
+Note that we do not use the background-attachment property in the examples above, as it does not have a value.